-Bella drove her car up the drive one morning.
-I wasn’t expecting her.
+Laura drove her car onto my drive one morning.
+I was not expecting her.

-She rushed into my house, blurted out that some commotion with Mr Big I Am had led her to his office.
+She rushed into my house, blurted out that a telephone confrontation with Mr Big I Am had led her to his office.

-His building was permanently locked, not a welcome practice to take your accounts.
-An intercom buzzed a welcomed visitor in.
+His building was permanently locked, not a welcome practice to take your accounts to.
+An intercom would buzz, then an expected visitor would be welcomed in.

-Bella grabbed a sufficient stone, to do the job the intercom would not; she smashed it through the window.
+Laura grabbed a sufficient stone, to do the job the intercom would not, she smashed it through the window.
 The door opened.

-Raging with injustice Bella made her way to me, driving through a set of traffic lights on red.
+Raging with injustice Laura made her way to me, driving through a set of traffic lights on red.

-She told me what had happened, felt sure I would find out.
+She told me what had happened because she felt sure I would find out.

 ‘Seriously?’
 I asked